webiny/docs.webiny.com/docs/developer-tutorials/cms-element-creating-editor-plugin.md

 and decide whether an update is necessary.
 In this case it is the `elementId` prop that gives us the `id` of the element being rendered.

 Using the `getElement` selector (imported on line `9`) we fetch the element data.
 A full list of the available editor selectors can be found at [CMS Editor Selectors](https://github.com/Webiny/webiny-js/blob/master/packages/webiny-app-cms/src/editor/selectors/index.js).

 All of our editor components use `recompose` to create handler functions as it is absolutely vital for rendering optimization.

 Lines `28-32` define a simple `onChange` handler that will be execute each time a change occurs in the Slate editor.
-It will than dispatch an editor action `updateElement` imported at line `8` to update the element data.
+It will then dispatch an editor action `updateElement` imported at line `8` to update the element data.

 > When dispatching actions, make sure you set new values in an immutable way so Redux knows something has changed.